AyushVerma947/ChatBot/README.md

 # ChatBot

 ChatBot is a simple application featuring a chatbot interface and a Node.js backend that serves as a proxy for handling API requests.
 The app allows users to send messages and receive responses in real-time.
 From this repository you can learn how to make a Basic chatbot along with its backend to prevent CORS Issues.
-Before staring make sure you have your api key with you.
+Before starting make sure you have your api key with you.

 ## File Structure